azieren/DevEv-BackEnd/README.md

 ```

 ### Output
-1. **TXT File**: For each video, a .txt file will be written with the following format:
+1. **TXT File**: For each video, a .txt file will be written where each row has the following format:
 (frame, flag_a, flag_h, head_x, head_y, head_z, att_x, att_y, att_z, handL_x, handL_y, handL_z, handR_x, handR_y, handR_z)
     - `frame`: Frame number.
     - `flag_a`=0: Placeholder flag telling whether the attention/head position has been corrected in the frame (set to zero)